mrsonne/hubit/docs/examples.md

     results_provided['car_price'] = result
 ```

 The entrypoint function in a component (`price` in the example above) should expect the arguments `_input_consumed` and `results_provided` in that order.
 Results data calculated in the components should only be added to the latter.
-The values stored in the keys `part_counts` and `part_names` in `_input_consumed` are controlled by the bindings in the model file.
+The values stored in the keys `part_counts` and `part_names` in `_input_consumed` are controlled by the bindings in the model configuration file.

-### Model file & component bindings
+### Model configuration file & component bindings
-Before we look at the bindings let us look at the input data.
+Before we look at the _bindings_ let us look at the input data.
 The input can, like in the example below, be defined in a yml file.
 In the car example the input data is a list containing two cars each with a number of parts

 ```yaml
 cars: